Top Singapore Blue-Chip Stocks to Add to Your Portfolio in 2025

 • Leadership in asset management & infrastructure

-Keppel’s FUM surged to S$88 billion, positioning it as a major player in real estate, energy, and digital infrastructure.
+Keppel’s FUM surged to $88 billion SGD, positioning it as a major player in real estate, energy, and digital infrastructure.
 Its ability to generate stable, recurring income ensures resilience in a volatile market.

 • Aggressive growth through asset monetization

-Keppel has announced S$1.5 billion in divestments for 2024, reinforcing its S$10-12 billion asset monetization roadmap.
+Keppel now announced about $14 billion SGD in asset monetisation since 2020, including $2.4 billion SGD in 9M 2025 from the proposed divestments of M1’s telco business and its stake in 800 Super, reinforcing its $10-12 billion SGD asset monetization roadmap.
 This allows for reinvestment into high-growth, sustainability-focused ventures.

 • Strong financial performance & cost efficiency